7e11/FullTextSearch/README.md

 TODO:
 - Persist index to disk
+- Use an LSM tree somehow to speed up data accesses.
+Reading the entire file in to memory doesn't make sense.
 - Search for synonyms for terms
 - Store sets of document IDs with [Roaring Bitmaps](https://roaringbitmap.org/)
 - Determine result relevance with [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)